janecherkashyna/FinalProject/README.md

 - PostgreSQL
 - Pandas
 - Heroku
+- SQLAlchemy

-## My web app will analise given data about travelling, such as countries, prices, hotels, rates etc.
+## My web app will analise given data about travelling, such as countries, foreign arrivals and domestic trips